 If your office is damaged or otherwise compromised and out of commission, do you have access to backup equipment to keep the business running?

-Tying in with your data backup, maybe you have a contingency where you can gain access to your system though remote means via a laptop or similar device.
-Or, do you have the facility to store backup equipment at an alternate site.
+Tying in with your data backup, maybe you have a contingency where you can gain access to your system through remote means via a laptop or similar device.
+Or, do you have the facility to store backup equipment at an alternate site?
 Maybe you have a disaster recovery plan with your I.T. support provider that allows you access to hardware and other equipment which gets your operations back up and running again quickly after the event.

 Alternate Sites or Office Locations